5.2.15. Lessons Learned in Value Chain Finance

 Value chain finance can serve as an important demonstration effect to encourage larger-scale players and formal financial actors to enter a new market.
 Banks and formal financial institutions are always seeking lucrative markets to diversify their portfolio while at the same time reducing risk.
 Successful value chain finance activities offer possible new investment opportunities and can open doors for further expansion through more formalized channels.

 Example: In Peru, the processor Agromantaro leveraged its financial credibility and offered to sign contracts and manage loan collection and repayment from producers, thereby reducing the risk to financial institutions.
 After successful repayment, rural banks in Peru were often willing to lend directly to producers affiliated with Agromantaro.

 Value chain finance holds many positive attributes.
 These include ease of access, flexibility, the lowering of risk which can lead to the increased competitiveness of a sector.
 One challenge, however, for value chain finance actors is the provision of longer-term loans for capital investments.
 Most value chain actors supply short-term working capital to clients that require limited monitoring, collateral or paperwork.
 As with formal financial institutions, value chain actors often struggle with weighing the risks and rewards of offering investment loans.

 Value chain finance actors are also faced with challenges of working in a sector they know little about.
 Since their main driving factor is securing a product and reducing risk the specifics of the financial transaction can be mismanaged – with risks of non-repayment, lack of equity, and misuse of funds.

-Download a learning synthesis related to financial constraints and opportunities among agricultural small and medium enterprises here.
+Download the learning synthesis related to financial constraints and opportunities among agricultural small and medium enterprises (SME).